gohugoio/hugo/content/templates/data-templates.md

 Hugo supports loading data from YAML, JSON, and TOML files located in the `data` directory in the root of your Hugo project.

 ## The Data Folder

 The `data` folder is where you can store additional data for Hugo to use when generating your site.
-Data files aren't used to generate standalone pages - rather they're meant supplemental to the content files.
-This feature can extend the content in case your front matter would grow immensely.
-Or perhaps your want to show a larger dataset in a template (see example below).
-In both cases it's a good idea to outsource the data in their own file.
+Data files aren't used to generate standalone pages; rather, they're meant to be supplemental to content files.
+This feature can extend the content in case your front matter fields grow out of control.
+Or perhaps you want to show a larger dataset in a template (see example below).
+In both cases, it's a good idea to outsource the data in their own files.

-These files must be YAML, JSON or TOML files (using either the `.yml`, `.yaml`, `.json` or `toml` extension).
+These files must be YAML, JSON, or TOML files (using the `.yml`, `.yaml`, `.json`, or `toml` extension).
 The data will be accessible as a `map` in the `.Site.Data` variable.

 ## Data Files in Themes

-Data Files can also be used in [Hugo themes][themes] but note that theme data files follow the same logic as other template files in the [Hugo lookup order][lookup] (i.e., give two files with the same name and relative path, the file in the root project `data` directory will override the file in the `themes/<THEME>/data` directory).
+Data Files can also be used in [Hugo themes][themes] but note that theme data files follow the same logic as other template files in the [Hugo lookup order][lookup] (i.e., given two files with the same name and relative path, the file in the root project `data` directory will override the file in the `themes/<THEME>/data` directory).

-Therefore, theme authors should take care to not include data files that could be easily overwritten by a user who decides to [customize a theme][customize]. for theme specific data items that shouldn't be overridden, it can be wise to prefix the folder structure with a namespace, e.g. `mytheme/data/<THEME>/somekey/...`.
+Therefore, theme authors should take care to not include data files that could be easily overwritten by a user who decides to [customize a theme][customize].
+For theme-specific data items that shouldn't be overridden, it can be wise to prefix the folder structure with a namespace; e.g. `mytheme/data/<THEME>/somekey/...`.
 To check if any such duplicate exists, run hugo with the `-v` flag.

-**The keys in this map will be a dot chained set of _path_, _filename_ and _key_ in file (if applicable).**
+The keys in the map created with data templates from data files will be a dot-chained set of `path`, `filename`, and `key` in file (if applicable).

 This is best explained with an example: